 The AHA organizes their Annual Meeting in the first week of January.
 In 2018 Director Antia Wiersma attended the annual meeting and reported on her experiences.
 In 2019 managing editor of the BMGN-LCHR Tessa Lobbes travelled to the United States and wrote up her observations.

-In 2020 the Annual Meeting will be held in New York from 3 to 6 January.
+In 2022, the Annual Meeting will be held in New Orleans from 6 to 9 January.

 Founded in 1895, the VHD has about 3,000 members.
 According to its articles of association, the main tasks of the association are “promoting the organization of historical studies and, especially, promoting the representation of German historians in social debate.”

 The VHD organizes a large congress once every two years.
 Known as the Historikertage, the event attracts a great many participants (ca. 3,500 at each congress).
 Each edition of the Historikertage features a special theme and is hosted in conjunction with a partner country.
 The most recent Historikertage took place from 25 to 28 September 2018 in Münster and highlighted Gespaltene Gesellschäften [divided societies].
 The Netherlands was the theme country.
 The KNHG bureau members wrote a joint report about this congress.
-The upcoming Historikertage will take place at Ludwig-Maximilians University in Munich from 8 to 11 September 2020.
+The upcoming Historikertage will take place at Ludwig-Maximilians University in Munich from 5 to 8 October 2021.

 The RHS was founded in 1868 and is the most important association of professional historians in the United Kingdom and aims to promote historiography by scholars.
 The RHS is pivotal in drafting policy for history scholarship.
 In 2018 the RHS published two reports about diversity among professional historians.
 The first report is about students and academic staff with a BME (Black and Ethnic Minority) background and is titled Race, Ethnicity & Equality in UK History.
 A Report and Resource for Change.
 The second report concerns gender relations at British universities and is titled Promoting Gender Equality in UK History.